Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 When dealing with multiple windows, we can influence the way two windows interact with each other.
 Two of these interactions are determined by whether a window is **modal** and whether it is **transient** for another window.

-By setting [`set_modal!`](@ref) to true, if the window is revealed, **all other windows of the application will be deactivated**, preventing user interaction with them.
+By setting [`set_is_modal!`](@ref) to true, if the window is revealed, **all other windows of the application will be deactivated**, preventing user interaction with them.
 This also freezes animations, it essentially pauses all other windows.
 The most common use-case for this is for dialogs, for example if the user requests to close the application, it is common to open a small dialog requesting the user to confirm exiting the application.
 While this dialog is shown, the main window should be disabled and all other processes should halt until a selection is made.
 This is possible by making the dialog window *modal*.

 Using [`set_transient_for!`](@ref), we can make sure a window will always be shown in front of another. `set_transient_for!(A, B)` will make it so, while `A` overlaps `B` on the users desktop, `A` will be shown in front of `B`.